-Projects for 2017 will be posted soon.
-To learn more about the type of research conducted by undergraduates, view the 2016 Research Symposium Abstracts.
+Projects are posted below; new projects will continue to be posted through February.
+To learn more about the type of research conducted by undergraduates, view the 2017 Research Symposium Abstracts.

 This is a list of research projects that may have opportunities for undergraduate students.
 Please note that it is not a complete list of every SURF project.
 Undergraduates will discover other projects when talking directly to Purdue faculty.

 You can browse all the projects on the list, or view only projects in the following categories:

 A light-weight silicon pixel detector for the CMS detector at the Large Hadron Collider

 |Research categories:||Electronics, Material Science and Engineering, Physical Science|

 |Preferred major(s):||Physics (minor or experience in Electrical and/or Mechanical Engineering)|

 |Desired experience:||Experience with labview is of advantage as well as a general understanding of at least one programming language.
 Existing experience with analysis of data and interpretation, e.g. linear regression / trend analysis.|

 The Large Hadron Collider will be upgraded to provided a unprecedented number of hadronic interactions, which will be used to search for any deviation from the standard model theory of particle physics.
 In order to withstand the large number of hadronic interaction also the CMS detector needs to be upgraded.
 The proposed summer research project contributes to the upgrade of the forward pixel detector in the very heart of the CMS detector.